-Services related to foreign asset reporting on Canadian tax returns
+Services related to foreign (non-Canadian) asset reporting on Canadian tax returns

-Services related to Canadian real estate owned by non-residents
+Services related to the rental or sale of Canadian real estate by non-residents

 Foreign taxpayers doing business in Canada